sleeyax/world-time-api/README.md

 # Initialize the database schema if you haven't done so already
 npx wrangler d1 execute geolite2 --remote --file=./schema.sql

-# Download the latest geo IP data and import it into the database using the cloudflare API
+# Download the latest geo IP data and import it into the database using the cloudflare API,
+# in chunks of 250,000 rows (+- 39 MB per file)
-npm run download:geo -- --chunk-size 500
+npm run download:geo -- --chunk-size 250000 --split-files
 ```